fyt000/PDFSplitMerger/README.md

 Podofo makes it difficult to only copy the required resources/objects when splitting a pdf.
 I will be moving to hummus pdf.

 # Linux
 Please compile podofo and fix the lib path and header path in the .pro file.
 Run qmake and make or compile with QtCreator.
-Also check bin for compiled binaries/libraries on Ubuntu 13.04.
+Also check the deployed folder for pre-built binaries.

 # Windows
 I could not get podofo to compile and function correctly on windows.
 Mingw compiled library does not pass all the given tests.
 Compiling on visual studio seems way too tedious.